-Level I Prerequisites: Academic Reading and Writing Levels of 6; BIO 111 minimum grade "B-"; BIO 212 minimum grade "C", may enroll concurrently; BIO 147 or BIO 237, minimum grade "C", may enroll concurrently; and MTH 160 or MTH 167, minimum grade "C" or Academic Math Level 3
+Academic Reading and Writing Levels of 6; Academic Math Level 4; BIO 111 minimum grade "B-"; BIO 212 minimum grade "C", may enroll concurrently; BIO 147 or BIO 237, minimum grade "C", may enroll concurrently in either course; MTH 160 minimum grade "C" or MTH 176 minimum grade "C" or a math course numbered higher than 176 with a minimum grade of "C"

 In this course, students learn basic principles of pharmacology with a strong emphasis on medication safety along with drug dosage calculations.
 Pharmacodynamics, pharmacokinetics, and pharmacotherapeutics of major drug classifications are discussed using a pathophysiological approach and then applied to patient situations.
 Drug contraindications, drug interactions, adverse effects, nursing management, and patient education are also discussed and then applied to patient situations.
-Anatomy and physiology is a course pre-requisite.
+Anatomy and physiology is a course prerequisite.
 This is a required course in the WCC Nursing Programs but may also be taken for transfer by any pre-nursing or nursing student.